 As a small business owner, it helps you to keep organized records, particularly in regard to your finances.
-You need to know all of the money coming in and where it goes out to identify problems and areas for potential growth.
+You need to keep track of all of the money coming in and where it goes out to in order to identify problems and areas for potential growth.
 If you incorporated, then it is even more important that you maintain accurate records of your required corporate formalities, like annual board and shareholder meetings.
 Also, worry over an audit by the Internal Revenue Service (IRS) or your state’s revenue agency is motivation enough to make sure your books are clean and up to date.
 When you own and operate a small business and are responsible for maintaining your financial and other business records, here are some tips to help you out:

 Purchase business software

 No matter what type of business you have, you want to sell your products or services, obtain new customers, and keep loyal customers coming back.
 All of this can be better managed by acquiring business software.
 There are all types of business software platforms available.
 It simply takes some time and effort to determine which program is most appropriate for your industry, business structure, current needs, and future goals.

 Each year you need to file your business taxes, which means every year, you must be ready to provide proof of your income and expenses to an accountant—or be brave enough to file your business taxes yourself.
 The best way to be prepared for tax season is to invest in accounting software.
 This software may or may not be bundled with or coordinate with your business software.
 Learn how to use the software properly and thoroughly, and then make sure you keep up with inputting information into it.
 A good accounting program also can offer you generic or custom reports to keep track of your business’s cash flow and other financial matters.